Panella Law Firm Accepts Cases Throughout Florida

 What if the mother of my child was married to another man at the time our child was born?

 The law would presume that the other man is the child’s legal father.
 Unless everyone agrees that you are the biological father, you would need to bring a paternity action, and all the parties would be involved in this process.
 A DNA test may be performed on all parties.
 As you can imagine, this type of situation is very complicated and requires the careful guidance of an attorney with a clear understanding of paternity law.

 Can I disestablish paternity and stop paying child support?

 If you have reason to believe that you are not the biological father of a child, you can bring an action to disestablish paternity in the court where the child support was ordered.
 You will need to provide information that shows that you are not the biological father of the child, including the results of DNA testing.
 We can advise you about the process for disestablishing paternity.

 Can I secretly submit DNA from the child’s father to establish paternity?

 No— it is a felony crime in Florida to collect or submit another person’s DNA sample for analysis without their consent.
 If you wish to establish paternity and the father is not cooperative, you will need to file a petition with the court to establish paternity.
 Our paternity lawyer can assist you with the petitioning process.

 Panella Law Firm can answer all of your questions about establishing paternity and related family law issues.
 Do not wait to reach out to our law firm when you need help.
-We will guide you from start to finish in establishing or disestablishing paternity, depending on your needs.
+Do not wait to reach out to our law firm when you need help.
+Our divorce attorneys will guide you from start to finish in establishing or disestablishing paternity, depending on your needs